srina1h/EfficientMCDropout/README.md

-# Efficient Monte Carlo dropouts for uncertainty estimation
+# Efficient Monte Carlo dropout for uncertainty estimation

 This is an article written as a part of the Final course project for CSC591 - Efficient Deep Learning at NC State University taught by Prof. Dongkuan Xu.